Get Started with the Web Extensibility API

 Creating Your First Extension

-This section will show you how to build and test an extension.
+This section shows you how to build and test an extension.

 Create a Test App